indierawk2k2/PowerToys-1/specs/Terminate Spec.md

     - Alt + Z
     - Alt + Shift + X

+3.1.1 Settings

+The PowerToys app will have a settings framework for the Terminate utility to plug into.
+The settings framework has a UI frame that creates a page for the utility.
+Its settings will be represented as a json blob with the following features:

+- Enable/Disable
+  - The user can select to enable or disable the Terminate utility's functionality, which initializes or suspends its resource use.

+- Custom Configuration
+  - Similar to the functionality of a switch or radio button, the user will be able to select options for the appearance of the mouse cursor.

 ### 3.2 Public Name

 The initially proposed name for this app is Terminate App.
 However, there are multiple other alternative names that we are also considering: